-Once you have posted something via social media, it is out of your control.
+- Once you have posted something via social media, it is out of your control.
 Others may see it, repost it, save it, forward it to others, etc. Retracting content after you have posted it is practically impossible.

-- Any content that you host (e.g., comments posted by others on your site) can have the same (negative) effect as content you post. - Email signature lines and voicemail greetings that might express your individuality or reflect your sense of humor also may not portray you in a professional manner.
+While there are robust and supportive online communities of academic scholars on Twitter and other social media sites that the Department encourages you to avail yourself of, these are still public forums for communication. - Any content that you host (e.g., comments posted by others on your site) can have the same (negative) effect as content you post. - Email signature lines and voicemail greetings that might express your individuality or reflect your sense of humor also may not portray you in a professional manner.
 Consider that quotations on personal philosophy, religious beliefs, and political attitudes might cause unanticipated reactions from people with differing backgrounds and viewpoints.